 What is the Museum's facemask policy for field trips?

 Facemasks are optional for all field trip participants.
 We ask all visitors to respect the choices of everyone at the Museum.

 Does the Museum have a Chaperone policy for guided group visits?

-The Museum provides free admission for one adult chaperone for every three children age five and under, and free admission for adult chaperone for every five children over age five.
-Note: for self-guided trips and extended guided visits, all adults and children pay.
+For guided visits, the Museum provides free admission for one adult chaperone for every three children age five and under, and free admission for adult chaperone for every five children over age five.
+For self-guided trips and extended guided visits, all adults and children pay.
 Membership may not be used.

 Qualifying chaperones include: counselors, CITs and accompanying parents.
 Nurses and 1:1 aides/paraprofessionals are always admitted free of charge when accompanying a group.